strangetom/ingredient-parser/docs/source/guide/features.rst

 * Whether the token is inside parentheses
 * Whether the token is a stop word
 * Whether the token is after a comma
+* Whether the token follows a + symbol

 If possible, based on the position of the token in the sentence, the following features are also added